 The ACRF International Centre for the Proteome of Human Cancer

 ProCan was established with a $10 million grant from the Australian Cancer Research Foundation (ACRF).
-ProCan is a world-first initiative developed by Professors Phil Robinson and Roger Reddel and is set to launch in September 2016
+ProCan is a world-first initiative developed by Professors Phil Robinson and Roger Reddel which launched in September 2016.

 “ProCan will not only advance basic research into new and better cancer treatments but soon it will also help doctors rapidly choose the best existing treatment for their patients.”

 Over the next 5-7 years, scientists at CMRI are analysing tens of thousands of examples of all types of cancer from all over the world to develop a library of information to advance scientific discovery and enhance clinical treatment worldwide.

 This database will mean doctors can effectively narrow down the best type of currently available treatment to target a cancer patient’s individual diagnosis, without having to waste time trialling medications that won’t effectively treat the disease.

 The Centre is acting in partnership with cancer researchers, clinicians, tumour banks, and technology experts, such as Professor Ruedi Aebersold

 paper acted as the 'proof of concept' for us to undertake, on a much larger scale, the ProCan project.